 The benefits associated with these themes relate to the opportunities for education and awareness raising of waste management issues which can lead to behaviour change.

-The behaviour change will help move waste up the hierarchy and engage with members of the community.
-Voluntary and other support initiatives may also be developed.
+By changing behaviours, residents and businesses should manage their waste more efficiently and reduce the amount of waste produced in the first place.
+There should also be opportunities for voluntary and community initiatives to be developed.

-Objective 5 was deemed to have a mixed impact having the potential for both positive and / or negative effects on one theme:
+Objective 6 was deemed to have a mixed impact having the potential for both positive and / or negative effects on one theme: